frank038/jawm-xorg-window-manager-/README.md

 - PIL
 - pidof or pgrep

-Execute this program using the script: jawm.sh
+Execute this program using the script: jawm.sh (which can also be used for environment settings and for launching other programs before this wm)

 Some options can be changed in the beginning of the file jawm.py.